Why do Alaskan volcanoes erupt so often?

-Redoubt volcano blew on Dec.
-15, 1989.
-It sent ash 150 miles away into the path of a KLM jet carrying 231 passengers.
+Redoubt Volcano blew on Dec.
+15, 1989, and sent ash 150 miles away into the path of a KLM jet carrying 231 passengers.
 Its four engines flamed out.

-As the crew tried to restart the engines, "smoke" and a strong odor of sulfur filled the cockpit and cabin.
-The jet dropped more than 2 miles, from 27,900 feet to 13,300 feet.
-The crew finally was able to restart all engines.
-The plane landed safely at Anchorage.
+As the crew tried to restart the engines, "smoke" and a strong odor of sulfur filled the cockpit and cabin, according to a USGS account.
+The jet dropped more than 2 miles, from 27,900 feet to 13,300 feet, before the crew was able to restart all engines and land the plane safely at Anchorage.

 So what are the chances for a major, catastrophic eruption?